A 529 plan, also known as a “qualified tuition program,” is a way to save for college that has some nice tax benefits.

 Can I offer a 529 plan as an employee benefit?

 In fact, including 529 plan in your benefits package can be a real bonus when it comes to attracting talent and retaining employees.
-86% of respondents in a nationwide survey said they would participate in a 529 college savings plan if offered by their employer.
+According to a 2016 survey, 86% of respondents said they would participate in a 529 college savings plan if offered by their employer.

 You can choose to only offer your employees the option of contributing to a 529 plan via payroll deductions, or you can also provide a matching contribution.